Suspect accused of stealing $13,000 worth of fragrances from Suffolk Ulta store

 Suffolk Police tell News 3 the incidents happened on August 29, 2019, October 14, 2019, and December 7, 2019.

-In each instance, the suspect enters the store, grabs fragrances, and leave within an approximate one-minute time-frame.
+In each instance, the suspect enters the store, grabs fragrances and leaves within an approximate one-minute timeframe.

 Photo Gallery